17 Reasons Why Maine Coon Stick Their Tongue Out

 3. Bad Taste Or Food Trapped In Teeth

 You might notice your cat flicking his tongue in and out if he’s trying to get something unpleasant out of his mouth.
+This behavior is most commonly displayed straight after your Maine Coon eats food, or plays with a toy.

 A cat repeatedly moving in this way usually indicates that they are attempting to remove a taste from their mouth, or that something is stuck between their teeth.
+Their paws are sadly not much help in this situation.

-Whilst it might mean they have food trapped in their mouth, a Maine Coon kitten sticking its tongue out also occurs when trying to dislodge or knock out their baby teeth.
+A Maine Coon kitten sticking its tongue out also occurs when trying to dislodge or knock out their baby teeth.

 4. Ailments Or Dental Disease

 If your cat has dental problems, he may stick his tongue out as a response.
+Abscesses, gum disease, and even tooth decay can all be uncomfortable and cause this behavior.

 Your cat may potentially stick his tongue out due to inflammation or infection.